magnusku/autocomplete/README.md

 # autocomplete
-Simple autocomplete input written in plain js.
+Simple auto complete input written in plain js.
+Just for fun.
+Work in progress.
 Fetches list from given url attribute and lets you filter the result by typing in the input.